twistlock/docs/README.md

     sudo gem install ascii_binder -v 0.1.15.1
     ```

-1. From the root of the repo, use the following command to install our custom `ascii_binder` package.
+1. Navigate into the `_build` directory and use the following command to install our custom `ascii_binder` package.

     ```bash
     sudo gem install -V ./ascii_binder_pan-0.0.00.1.gem
     ```

-1. Run the `build_site.sh` script as follows
+1. Return to the root directory and run the `build_site.sh` script as follows

     ```bash
+    cd ..
     ./build_site.sh
     ```